syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/RadioButton/Getting-Started.md

 Create the necessary layout

-Create a simple MVC application and paste the following header and add the following template inside the &lt;body&gt; tag of the layout.cshtml and paste other templates in the view page for the RadioButton creation.
+Create a simple MVC application and paste the following header and add the following template inside the <body> tag of the layout.cshtml and paste other templates in the view page for the RadioButton creation.

 You can create an MVCProject and add necessary Dlls and script with the help of the [MVC-Getting Started Documentation](http://help.syncfusion.com/ug/js/default.htm) for Mobile.